top of page

 “Ma’am, should I just find two points and draw a line?”

 This is a very common mindset.
 Students feel graphing is just a procedure, not a concept.
+That’s where the real learning begins.

 Step 1: Choosing x-values